2013-2015 Volkswagen Jetta Hybrid recalled for transmission issue

-Volkswagen is recalling some examples of the only hybrid model it’s sold in the U.S.—the VW Jetta Hybrid.

-In affected vehicles from the 2013-2015 model years, a transmission issue could literally leave the driver effectively in neutral.
+Volkswagen is recalling some examples of the VW Jetta Hybrid sedan for an issue that could literally leave the driver effectively in neutral.

-According to Volkswagen, hairline cracks can appear within the gearbox’s mechatronic unit, leading to an internal transmission-oil leak and a decrease in oil pressure.
+In the issue that potentially affects vehicles from the 2013-2015 model years, hairline cracks can appear within the transmission's mechatronic unit, leading to an internal transmission-oil leak and a decrease in oil pressure.
 That in turn leads to a situation in which the clutch will fail to engage, resulting in “a sudden loss of drive power.”

 Volkswagen says that 2,167 vehicles are potentially involved in the recall but just 1% are estimated to have the defect.
 Production dates affected by the issue are November 7, 2011 through March 27, 2015.